Amazon dangles deeper 'Prime Day' discounts for stressed US shoppers

 A year of inflation has lifted mortgage rates, rents and food prices for consumers ahead of Prime Day, which falls on July 11-12 this year.

-Amazon Prime members can also save up to 40% on items such as Sherpani bags and ZOA Energy drinks, by checking out using "Buy with Prime," directly from Amazon's third-party merchants.
+Amazon Prime members can also save up to 40% on items such as Sherpani bags and ZOA Energy drinks, by checking out using "Buy with Prime," directly from Amazon's third-party merchants and sellers outside of Amazon.com.

+The company in January said websites using Buy with Prime are seeing a 25% conversion rate increase.
+The feature offers an additional revenue stream for the e-retailer during Prime Day as it collects fulfillment, payment process and service fees during a time when shoppers are slowing discretionary spending.

 Last year, U.S. online sales during Amazon's Prime Day shopping event reached nearly $12 billion, up 8.5% from the previous year, as inflation-hit Americans pounced on discounted essentials and electronics, according to Adobe, which tracks online spending.